CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Runtime Analysis

 The runtime for computing Shapley values for all atoms of a query with respect to an answer is shown in Table~\ref{tab:runtime}.
-Although even the most time‑consuming computation takes less than half a second, the runtime on NELL995 is consistently higher than on FB15k‑237, as NELL995 is a larger knowledge graph.
+Although even the most time-consuming computation takes under 300 milliseconds, the runtime on NELL datasets is consistently higher than on the Freebase datasets, as NELL is a larger KG.